UTNkar/moore/README.md

 7. Run `./manage.py migrate` to initialize the database.
 8. Run `./manage.py createsuperuser` to create an admin user.

 During development, you can run a test web server using `./manage.py runserver`.

+**IMPORTANT!** When running any command in moore, you must be in the virtual environment (a.k.a. `source source_me.sh`)

 ## Getting Started - Docker